mithun-27/mithun-27/README.md

 ## 🔍 Featured Projects

-> These are my repositories — replace the table rows below with your actual repo links + one-line descriptions.

 | Project | Description |
 |---|---|
 | [Sentiment_Analysis]([https://github.com/mithun-27/Repo-Name-1](https://github.com/mithun-27/sentiment_analysis)) | This project builds a sentiment analysis classifier using Python and NLTK.
 It processes raw text reviews then trained to classify text as either positive or negative, providing a practical foundation in natural language processing |